grafana/loki/pkg/blockbuilder/architecture.md

 - Contains shared type definitions and interfaces
 - Defines core data structures like `Job` and `Offsets`
 - Provides interface definitions for:
-  - `Worker`: Interface for processing jobs and reporting status
   - `Scheduler`: Interface for job scheduling and worker management
   - `Transport`: Interface for communication between components